Rhodes sailing holidays

 It is possible to anchor at either side of the sandbar; drop anchor in 3 – 5 m over sand.

-The North side provides good shelter from southerlies, whereas the South side is adequate during a Meltemi (NW).
+The north side provides good shelter from southerlies, whereas the south side is adequate during a Meltemi (NW).

 The island itself is surrounded by dangerous reefs.